jawerty/AlienFeed/README.md

 ![Alt text](/public/pic3.png)

-If you want to return a list of submissons longer than 10
+If you want to return a list of submissons longer than 10, then you would run the command below.

 ```
 $ alienfeed pics -l 20